umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/The-Umbraco-Cloud-Portal/index.md

 ![Project overview](images/project-overview.png)

 * Environment status
-* Links to **backoffice**, **frontend** (View page) and the environment history
+* Links to **backoffice**, **frontend** (View page) and the **environment history**
 * Get URL for cloning down to your local machine
 * Option to restart environments
 * Access to Power Tools

-Aside from these features, it's also from the project view that changes are deployed from one Cloud environment to another - find out more in the [Cloud-to-Cloud](/Deployment/cloud-to-cloud) article.
+Aside from these features, it's also from the project view that changes are deployed from one Cloud environment to another - find out more in the [Cloud-to-Cloud](../../Deployment/cloud-to-cloud) article.

-From [Settings](../../Set-up/project-settings) - in the top-right corner - you'll a lot more options to configure your project.
+From [Settings](../../Set-up/project-settings) - in the top-right corner - you'll find a lot more options to configure your project.

 ## Your Umbraco Cloud profile

+You can find your Umbraco Cloud profile in the top-right corner.

 ![settings](images/profile.png)